Thursday, October 24, 2024

 The rest of the cast is fine, not really standing out and to be honest there isn't room for more standouts with the previous three actors mentioned on the set.

 Makeup of the creatures on the island is really disturbing and believable.
-If you were not familiar with the book you would be confused and put off but what they might represent until what they actually are is revealed.
+If you were not familiar with the book you would be confused and put off by what they might represent until what they actually are is revealed.
 At 70 minutes, you don't wait too long for answers and the pace of the film might be slow by today's standards but certainly isn't boring.

 One negative is the odd choice to not name Kathleen Burke in the opening titles but instead credit "The Panther Woman".
 She is only one of 2 women in the piece and the only one the island at first so her reveal as being one of Moreau's tortured creations is not a surprise.
 Moreau also talks about her in a way that takes any surprise out the castaway getting a kiss from her and coming to realization of what she really is.
 For me, this robbed the actress of some of the power in her performance.